sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:
+- Implement
+  - push
+  - join
+  - split
+  - insert
+  - remove
+  - pull
 - Implicits don't "pollute" the global scope
   They are resolved if anything else fails AFTER the global scope is exhausted.
 That's why they don't appear.
-- Implement implicits:
+- Implement special-identifiers:
   - globals
   - locals
   => They are implemented as special "identifiers", which are
      specially resolved ...
-I guess like "list", "map", ...
-  Make "locals" return a clone of the map?
-Immutable map?
-- Implement
-  - sort
-  - join
-  - split
-  - insert
-  - remove
+  - globals / locals can not be set-to, only accessed I mean, this is illegal globals = ... locals = ...
+    But this is OK:
+      globals["lslsl"] = ...
+      locals["sksks] = ...
 - Implement implicits:
   - round
   - floor